Automation and Taxation: Introduction

 \section{Introduction}

-Does the diffusion of automation technologies (ATs) erode the tax basis?
-Taxes on labor contribute a major share of public revenues.
+Does the diffusion of automation technologies (ATs) erode governments' tax basis?
+Taxes on labor contribute to a major share of public revenues.
 When ATs diffuse and replace labor at a large scale, the tax basis might be significantly undermined.
-This argument is put forward to support that a robot tax is needed to ensure the sustainability of public finances \citep{kovacev2020taxing, sussmuth2020taxation, acemoglu2020does, rebelo2019should}.
+This line of reasoning is put forward to argue that a tax on automation is needed to ensure the sustainability of public finances \citep{kovacev2020taxing, sussmuth2020taxation, acemoglu2020does, rebelo2019should}.
 However, the impact of automation is complex, including many second-order effects.
-In addition, governments receive taxes from multiple sources other than labor which in turn might be affected by ATs \cite[cf.][]{atkinson2019case}.
+In addition, governments receive taxes from multiple sources other than labor which might also be affected by ATs \cite[cf.][]{atkinson2019case}.
 Until now, there is limited empirical evidence on the nexus between automation and public revenues.
 This study aims to fill this gap.
 We explore empirical interactions between automation, production, and their link to taxation, to help understand the complex relationship between taxes and automation.

 Guided by a stylized model, we decompose tax revenues by source and link them to three effects of automation on economic activity called replacement, reinstatement and real income effects.
-First, the \emph{replacement effect} refers to all effects on factor demand and remuneration when human labor is replaced by sophisticated machinery able to do tasks currently performed by humans \citep{brynjolfsson2014second, frey2017future, korinek2017artificial, acemoglu2020wrong, arntz2016risk, nedelkoska2018automation, gregory2018racing}.
-(2) The \emph{reinstatement effect} refers to the creation of new tasks and occupations, and the reallocation of labor within and across industries \citep{acemoglu2019automation, blanas2019afraid, bessen2019automation, bessen2020firm, dauth2018adjusting}.
-(3) The \emph{real income effect} refers to: (a) real income changes when reduced production costs affect prices; and (b) changes in factor revenues (from capital and labor) \citep{acemoglu2019automation, graetz2018robots, aghion2017artificial, korinek2017artificial}.
-Specifically, adoption lags may slow down the realization of productivity gains \citep{bessen2019automation, acemoglu2019automation} and their impact on prices may be moderated if the unequal distribution of gains is a driver of market concentration \citep{barkai2020declining}.
+First, the \emph{replacement effect} refers to all effects on factor demand and remuneration when human labor is replaced by sophisticated machinery able to execute tasks currently performed by humans \citep{brynjolfsson2014second, frey2017future, korinek2017artificial, acemoglu2020wrong, arntz2016risk, nedelkoska2018automation, gregory2018racing}.
+Second, the \emph{reinstatement effect} covers the creation of new tasks and occupations, and the reallocation of labor within and across industries \citep{acemoglu2019automation, blanas2019afraid, bessen2019automation, bessen2020firm, dauth2018adjusting}.
+Third, the \emph{real income effect} reflects changes in: (a) real income when reduced production costs affect prices; and (b) factor revenues, i.e. from capital and labor \citep{acemoglu2019automation, graetz2018robots, aghion2017artificial, korinek2017artificial}.

-Total tax revenue is composed of taxes from different sources (e.g. wages, financial income, property, profits, goods, etc.) and each one of them can be affected by automation.
-Moreover, tax systems are complex and non-linear with different production entities and individuals taxed differently, and various exemptions in place.